Arakaki-Aoi/rock_paper_scissors/README.md

-# Python Number Guessing Game
+# Rock Paper Scissors GUI (Tkinter)

 ## Overview

-This project is a simple command-line number guessing game built with Python.
+This project is a simple **Rock-Paper-Scissors game** built with Python and Tkinter.

-The program generates a random number between **1 and 10**, and the player must guess the correct number within **three attempts**.
+The user selects a hand from a dropdown menu, and the computer randomly selects its hand.

-It includes input validation, range checking, and hint messages such as **"Too high!"** and **"Too low!"** to guide the player.
+The game then determines whether the player **wins, loses, or draws**.

-This project was created as part of my Python learning and portfolio development.
+This project was created as part of my Python learning and portfolio development, focusing on GUI programming and event-driven design.

 ---

 ## Features

-- Random number generation
+- GUI built with Tkinter
-- Input validation for integers
+- Dropdown (Combobox) for user input
-- Range validation (1–10)
+- Random CPU hand generation
-- Hint system ("Too high!" / "Too low!")
+- Game result determination (Win / Lose / Draw)
-- Limited attempts (3 tries)
+- Input validation (prevents empty selection)
-- Automated tests with pytest
+- Event-driven interaction (button click)

 ---

 ## Technologies

 - Python
-- pytest
+- Tkinter (GUI)

 ---